 The MySQL Enterprise Monitor Agent requires a user configured within each MySQL instance that is being monitored with suitable privileges to collect information about the server, including variable names, replication, and storage engine status information.
-The agent installer can create a suitable user for you during installation if you supply the installer with a user/password for a user with suitable credentials (such as the root user).
-The account information is used only during the installation to perform the user creation.
-If you want to use this option, you can skip this section.
+The agent installer creates a suitable user for you during installation if you supply the installer with a user/password for a privileged user (such as the root user).
+This account information is used only during the installation to create the user, and is not written to any file.
+If you use this option, skip the remainder of this section.